khatryshikha/Twitter-Streaming/README.md

 ```

 ## 3. API to export filtered data to CSV (/twitter/export)
 This API exports the data to CSV file.
-It contains the specific field that filter and sorted in the [Second API](#2-api-to-filtersearch-stored-tweets-search) and there is no `[page]` parameter as all the matching data is returned.
+It contains the specific field that are filtered and sorted in the [Second API](#2-api-to-filtersearch-stored-tweets-search), if no filter applied then all the data will be exported to the CSV file.
+There is no `[page]` parameter as all the matching data is returned.

 API : `http://127.0.0.1:8000/twitter/export`